nx-python/nx/docs/support/contributing.rst

 Reporting issues
 ------------------
-You can report any issues you find on the `issues page of the nx-python repository <https://github.com/nx-python/nx>`_.
+You can report any issues you find on the `Discord server <https://discord.gg/5Ga2Whf>`_.
+However, before you do, check if the :doc:`faq` don't cover thie issue already.

-Before submitting an issue, please check that it has not already been reported.
-Please also make sure that your issue is not addressed in the :doc:`faq`.